• City News

 Mayor Leonard C. Desiderio

-The next City Council meeting will take place on Tuesday, September 9, at 10:00 AM on the third floor of City Hall – and we hope to see you there!
+The next regular City Council meeting will take place on Tuesday, November 25, at 10:00 AM on the third floor of City Hall – and we hope to see you there!

 Best regards from the members of City Council,